ergoplatform/ergodocs/docs/dev/start/testnet.md

 java -jar -Xmx3G ergo-*.jar --testnet -c testnet.conf
 ```

-where minimal testnet.conf would be:
+where a minimal `test net.conf` would be:

 ```
 ergo {